 They moved the seam on the sock above the toes which is generally fitting, but beware if you have tight fitting shoes.
 It could chafe.

-Women’s Version: Wigwam Unisex Cool-Lite Pro Quarter Length Sock
+Women’s Model: Wigwam Unisex Cool-Lite Pro Quarter Length Sock

 Columbia has finally made it into the Merino Wool sock scene.
 If you’ve read my other work then you’ll know that I’m a huge fan of Columbia.
 Why?